CodeblazeTechnologies/guidelines/Swift/Protocol Oriented Programming.md

 **Solution in POPs:**

-- The philosophy of POPs, *Start with a Protocol instead of a class*
+- The philosophy of POPs, *Start with a Protocol instead of a concrete type*

 **We declared three protocols here Artist, Painter and Sculptor.
 Painter and Sculptor inherits from Artist protocol.
 Each protocol has declared their requirements (ie. methods, properties)**